jovi-wang/imdf/readme.md

 pm2 monit
 ```

-ps: user's name in the channel and  deviceId in iot-client should be identical
+ps: user's name in the channel and  deviceId in iot-client's config.js should be identical. need to match lambda's env variables

 ## Hardware